- Minimum Requirements - Ensure you meet all requirements before submitting the registration application.

-- Personal History Statement - The police officer 2020 Personal History Statement is the key document for our background investigation of police applicants.
-It is recommended that you begin completing this document as soon as possible..“ Due to the Personal History statement being due 9 days from the date of the testing day please begin collecting the needed documents and information ASAP.
-If you wait until the 17th it will be difficult to collect everything that you need.”
+- Personal History Statement - The police officer 2022 Personal History Statement (PHS) is the key document for our background investigation of police applicants.
+It is recommended that you begin completing this document as soon as possible.
 The following documents may be required to complete the personal history statement: Birth certificate, naturalization documents, high school transcripts, diploma or GED, College/university transcripts and diplomas for all schools attended, marriage licenses, divorce decrees, peace officer license, driver’s license and military discharge DD-214.
 Review and read ALL instructions before starting to complete the Personal History Statement.
-The personal history statement will be due on Monday, October 26th by 5:00PM (statements received after 5:00PM will not be accepted) from candidates successfully passing the written test and physical agility test.
-Please email your completed PHS to SMPDfirstname.lastname@example.org.
+The personal history statement will be due on Friday, September 23, 2022 by 5:00PM (statements received after 5:00PM will not be accepted) from candidates successfully passing the written test and physical agility test.
+The PHS application needs to be a Word document.
+Do not convert it to a PDF.
+Please email your completed PHS to

 - Background Investigation - Family members, references, acquaintances, past employers and co-workers are interviewed, and a review is conducted of military and school records, driving records, credit history, and any other area the investigator deems appropriate.

 - Polygraph Exam - This interview is typically conducted by the SMPD polygraph examiner